wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/2-report-parameters.md

 Creating dynamic reports allows you to give users more power over the data that is displayed in your reports; they can change the data source and filter the data by themselves.

 In the following example, you've created a report for the Sales team at Tailwind Traders that displays the sales data in the SQL Server database.
 The report gives a holistic view of how the Sales team is performing.
-While the report is extremely useful, the Sales team members want to be able to filter the report so that they can view their own data only and track their performance against their sales targets.
+While the report is useful, the Sales team members want to be able to filter the report so that they can view their own data only and track their performance against their sales targets.

 ## Create dynamic reports for individual values